 Key takeaways

-• Homeowners insurance mainly protects the borrower's investment in their home, while mortgage insurance financially protects the lender's investment in your home.
+• Homeowners insurance protects the borrower's and lender’s investment in the home, while mortgage insurance financially protects the lender's investment in your home if the homeowner defaults on their loan.

 • Mortgage insurance, also known as private mortgage insurance (PMI), is typically required for borrowers who make a down payment of less than 20 percent when purchasing a home.

-• Homeowners insurance, also known as hazard insurance, protects the homeowner’s investment by providing coverage for the structure, contents and liability among other coverage types.
+• Home insurance, also known as hazard insurance, protects the homeowner’s investment by providing coverage for the structure, contents and liability among other coverage types.

-• Homeowners can potentially avoid paying PMI by saving for a larger down payment, finding a lender that has its own mortgage insurance program or using a VA or USDA loan.
+• Homeowners can potentially avoid paying PMI by making a larger down payment, finding a lender that has its own mortgage insurance program or using a VA or USDA loan.

 Mortgage insurance vs. home insurance